harrywsong/COMP3123/labs/lab5/Readme.md

 **7. Dynamic Port Binding in Express.js**

 - Explain how the `app.listen(process.env.port || 8081)` line works and why it's useful in production environments.

+It defines the port that the Express server should listen on.
+This is because it makes it clearer and easier to test code during development, and simulate a "live" production product for testing to make sure functions work as they should without having to send it live to test it.

 ---
 # Submission Guideline